mikrostew/recipes/markdown/pancakes.md

 Grease heated griddle with butter.
 Pour batter onto hot griddle (1/4 cup is about right).
 Turn pancakes as soon as they are puffed and full of bubbles (before the bubbles break).
 Bake other side until golden brown.

-Makes 10 4-inch pancakes.
+Makes 20 4-inch pancakes.

 ## Notes

 From Betty Crocker, via my Mom :)

-Maybe next time incorporate some ideas from [The Food Lab's old recipe](https://web.archive.org/web/20150214024836/https://www.seriouseats.com/recipes/2010/06/light-and-fluffy-pancakes-recipe.html)
+Incorporated some ideas from [The Food Lab's old recipe](https://web.archive.org/web/20150214024836/https://www.seriouseats.com/recipes/2010/06/light-and-fluffy-pancakes-recipe.html)
 * double all quantities, since I usually do that anyway
 * less sugar
 * melted butter instead of oil
-* less baking soda?
-* froth the eggs instead of just beating, for more fluffiness

 Their [new recipe](https://www.seriouseats.com/light-and-fluffy-pancakes-recipe) is too involved